ignius299792458/K8s-Pod-AutoScaling-AutoHealing-Deployment/rolling_update_principle.md

 nginx-deployment-96b9d695-rqwhj     1/1     Running            0          98m
 nginx-deployment-96b9d695-vt8v7     1/1     Running            0          102m

-➜  echo "There are 3 pods test and other are running and maintaining the availability" There are 3 pods test and other are running and maintaining the availability
+➜  echo "There are 3 pods tested and other are running and maintaining the full availability" There are 3 pods tested and other are running and maintaining the full availability

 ➜  kubectl set image deployment/nginx-deployment -n nginx nginx=nginx:1.26.2
 deployment.apps/nginx-deployment image updated